 7. Overstock's tZERO ICO pulls in $100m+ in 24 hours

 Online retailer Overstock made its name as a solid Amazon competitor and one of the first online retailers to accept bitcoin.
-Now it looks like its planning to shift more focus to the blockchain, with plans for an entirely new kind of online marketplace.
+Now it looks like it's planning to shift more focus to the blockchain, with plans for an entirely new kind of online marketplace.

-Its tZERO initial coin offering (ICO) was only open to accredited investors and attracted a relatively small pool of 2,000 buyers who paid big money for future token agreements.
-Overstock isn't the first established business to bring out its own ICO, but with its previous crypto-credentials it may be one of the most successful.
+Its tZERO initial coin offering (ICO) was only open to accredited traders and attracted a relatively small pool of 2,000 buyers who paid big money for future token agreements.
+Overstock isn't the first established business to bring out its own ICO, but with its previous crypto-credentials, it may be one of the most successful.
 In September, social media platform Kik raised $98 million with an ICO of its own.

 8. EU plans for central database of bitcoin users